vaab/tryton-documentation/developer_guide/debugging.rst

 either obtain more data on the problem, or to check if a modification you made changes something.

-Keep in mind though that the modifications that requires a database update to be effective still requires a database upgrade.
+Keep in mind though that the modifications that require creating new records in the database to be effective still require a database upgrade.
+That includes adding new fields, creating new records in xml (views / actions...).

 Usage of print
 ==============